sacdalance/nand2tetris/README.md

-In compliance to CMSC 131 - Computer Organization
+In compliance with CMSC 131 - Computer Organization